nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Fixed

-- hide loading icon on play for video only streams
+- hide loading icon on play htmlFor video only streams

 ## **[3.12.3]**

 ### **Release Notes**

-One part of this release addresses the correct indication of an audio symbol in case of muted autoplay or audio only.
-The second issue that is adressed handles the muted state on reset after an unsuccessful (denied) muted autoplay (automuted) on iOS.
+One part of this release addresses the correct indication of an audio symbol in case of muted autoPlay or audio only.
+The second issue that is adressed handles the muted state on reset after an unsuccessful (denied) muted autoPlay (automuted) on iOS.
 The last improvement is related to the behaviour in case of multiple destroy calls.

 ### **Changelog**

 ### Fixed

-- display audio symbol correct in case of audio only and muted autoplay
+- display audio symbol correct in case of audio only and muted autoPlay
-- fire unmute on iOS on reset after not allowed muted autoplay (automuted)
+- fire unmute on iOS on reset after not allowed muted autoPlay (automuted)
 - fix destroy functionality if called multiple times in uninitialized state

 ## **[3.12.2]**